zeek/zeek/script-reference/statements.rst

     that were previously defined.

-    If you're using "redef" to redefine the initial value of a global variable (defined using either :bro:keyword:`const` or :bro:keyword:`global`), then the variable that you want to change must have the :bro:attr:`&redef` attribute.
-You can use "redef" to redefine the initial value of a runtime option (defined using :bro:keyword:`option`) even if it doesn't have the :bro:attr:`&redef` attribute.
+    If you're using "redef" to redefine the initial value of a global variable (defined using either :zeek:keyword:`const` or :zeek:keyword:`global`), then the variable that you want to change must have the :zeek:attr:`&redef` attribute.
+You can use "redef" to redefine the initial value of a runtime option (defined using :zeek:keyword:`option`) even if it doesn't have the :zeek:attr:`&redef` attribute.

     If the variable you're changing is a table, set, vector, or pattern, you can use ``+=`` to add new elements, or you can use ``=`` to specify a new value